Olivia5k/zsh-filedb/README.md

 # zsh-filedb!
-## Quickfast access to configuration files and logs \o/
+Quickfast access to configuration files and logs \o/

-# DESCRIPTION
+## DESCRIPTION

-zsh-filedb is a small set of utilities designed to give the user speedier access to configuration files and logs.
+zsh-filedb is a small set of utilities designed to give the user speedier access to configuration files and logs!

 ### Configs
 Instead of wondering whether the main apache config file is /etc/apache2/apache2.conf or /etc/httpd/httpd.conf or /etc/apache/conf.d/apache.conf you can just type **c apache** and filedb will find the right one for you.
-Of course, you can just type **c ap<tab>** since zsh will complete it for you (unless you don't have apache installed, in which case you won't be bothered with it).
+Of course, you can just type **c ap\<tab\>** since zsh will complete it for you (unless you don't have apache installed, in which case you won't be bothered with it).
 Oh, and you don't need to prefix anything with sudo, the script will do that